Types of Alimony, Florida Family Law

 A party’s alimony award will terminate upon death of either party or upon remarriage of the receiving spouse.

-We proudly serve the greater Central Florida area with offices located in Kissimmee, Orlando, and St. Cloud.
+We proudly serve the greater Central Florida area with offices located in Kissimmee, and Orlando.